 Each patient record in the array is a structure of class

 struct.
-An array of structures is often referred to as a struct array.
-Like other MATLAB arrays, a struct array can have any dimensions.
+An array of structures is sometimes referred to as a struct array.
+However, the terms struct array and structure array mean the same thing.
+Like other MATLAB® arrays, a structure array can have any dimensions.

-All structs in the array have the same number of fields.
+All structures in the array have the same number of fields.

-Fields of the same name in different structs can contain different types or sizes of data.
+Fields of the same name in different structures can contain different types or sizes of data.

 patient(3).name = 'New Name'; patient(3)